The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

-\subsubsection{Quantum states and qubits}
+\subsubsection{Quantum States and Qubits}

 In quantum mechanics, the state of a physical system is described by a state vector in the Hilbert space $\mathscr{H}$ \cite{imre2005quantum}.
+The Hilbert space is a complex-valued vector space encompassing every conceivable state a quantum system may inhabit.
 The so-called `ket' notation describing a vector in the complex number space $\mathbb{C}^{n}$ representing a pure quantum state is mathematically denoted as